ahrebel/primatevision/README.md

 ![Animated Eyes](https://github.com/user-attachments/assets/0f245b14-ec20-4a11-868a-ae207a7dfa1d)

 This repository implements an eye–tracking system for Rhesus macaques (and humans) using **DeepLabCut (DLC)**.
-The system detects eye landmarks from video frames, maps raw eye coordinates to screen positions (via a trained regression model), and analyzes gaze/fixation patterns during touchscreen interactions.
+The system detects eye landmarks from video frames, maps raw eye coordinates to screen positions using a trained k–Nearest Neighbors (kNN) regression model, and analyzes gaze/fixation patterns during touchscreen interactions.

 > **Key Features:**
 >
 > - **Offline Video Processing:** Analyze pre–recorded trial videos.
 > - **DeepLabCut–Based Landmark Detection:** Use a trained DLC model to detect key eye landmarks (pupils and corners).
-> - **Gaze Mapping:** Use a trained regression model to accurately translate eye coordinates to screen coordinates.
+> - **Gaze Mapping (kNN):** Convert eye coordinates to screen coordinates using a kNN regressor trained on calibration data.
-> - **Visualization:** Generate heatmaps and CSV summaries of time spent looking at each screen region.
+> - **Visualization:** Generate heatmaps and CSV summaries of time spent in each screen region.
 > - **Cross–Platform Support:** Runs on both macOS and Windows (CPU–only supported).
 > - **Optional Head–Pose Estimation:** Includes head roll estimation using facial landmarks.